-Corrective Intervention Policy - Loss of Arts Privileges
+Corrective Intervention - Loss of privileges (extracurricular)

-It is a privilege to go to LACHSA and participate in outstanding, professional arts programs.
+It is a privilege to go to LACHSA and participate in outstanding, professional arts programs and extracurricular activities.
 Students on corrective intervention plans will lose these privileges.
-This is designed to help students focus on grades, homework, and other behavior issues that resulted in the corrective intervention.
-The suspension of privileges will only be for one semester UNLESS infractions continue.
-All terms of this agreement are at the discretion of the arts chairs.
+This is designed to help students focus on improving poor attendance, low grades, and/or other problem behaviors outlined in the current LACHSA Community Handbook.
+The suspension of privileges will continue indefinitely UNTIL all obligations and expectations are met.
+All terms of this agreement are at the discretion of administration.